zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-mode-type.md

 ## Example

-We will demonstrate how to include only specific properties by excluding all properties then specifying properties to include.
+We will demonstrate how to include only specific properties by excluding all entity properties and then including specific properties.

 ### Mapping